 There is no avoiding feedback in business if you want your team to keep up a certain standard and recognise them for their achievements.
 Think about feedback in this way; if you give someone a job, wouldn’t they want to know how they did, was their performance better than expected, or do they need to improve?

 Types of Feedback

 The best feedback that you can give is appreciative and constructive feedback.
-That doesn’t mean to say that you shouldn’t point out something negative, it means that you need to explain what needs to happen to get it right next time.
-Your people need to know what they need to do to improve, in some cases it may be obvious, but other times you may need to support them in explaining what you expect from them.
+That doesn’t mean to say that you shouldn’t point out something negative; it means that you need to explain what needs to happen to get it right next time.
+Your people need to know what they need to do to improve; in some cases, it may be obvious, but at other times you may need to support them in explaining what you expect from them.
 Negative feedback without constructive support could leave them feeling demoralised and lead to bigger issues later on.

 Where performance evaluations are more formal and cover a lot of different areas of their job, feedback should be given straight away or as close to the event as possible to have an impact.
 Incorporate feedback as part of your business processes and Operational Guidelines.

 For example, “We are committed to giving and receiving feedback to help every team member improve their performance.”
 Get this right, and you will always have a highly engaged and performing team.

 Appreciative feedback is what we all crave, and when we receive it, it makes us feel good.
 To make an even bigger impact with appreciative feedback is to give it publicly.
 Public recognition not only makes the individual feel great, but it also shows the rest of the team that you care and what you want to be repeated.